smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Changelog ==

 = 8.0.7 =
+* Bugfix: Some translation plugins caused the pick-up point to not display properly

 = 8.0.6 =
 * Add support for extra shipping methods from the plugin: vConnect PostNord Delivery Checkout